tristanperry17/Project-01/README.md

 Findings from the analysis and visualization of these datasets, upon comparing property value and migration data with hurricane wind speed and precipitation data, show on a surface level that no statistically significant relations are present.
 Many factors beyond climate influence trends in demographics and property values, and more research and analysis would be needed to descern any potential relationships.

 Challenges and limitations encountered during this project were mostly data based.
-Finding complete data sets that were concurrent for all three counties could have improved results, in particular, Hyde county, whose population is just a fraction of the other two counties, had limited property value and rainfall data available through the sources selected for this project.
+Finding complete data sets that were concurrent for all three counties could have improved results.
+In particular, Hyde county, whose population is just a fraction of the other two counties, had limited property value and rainfall data available through the sources selected for this project.
 Timelines for datasets varied as well, making comparisons difficult.

 Improvements such as better data sourcing, using a smaller number of datasets that include more values as opposed to several different data sources, standardization of graphing techniques and formats, and longer timeframes for data sets may have added to the effectiveness of this project.